r2dbc/r2dbc-pool/README.md

 | ------                    | -----------
 | `driver`                  | Must be `pool`
 | `protocol`                | Driver identifier.
 The value is propagated by the pool to the `driver` property.
-| `acquireRetry`            | Number of retries if the first connection acquiry attempt fails.
+| `acquireRetry`            | Number of retries if the first connection acquisition attempt fails.
 Defaults to `1`.
+Setting the value to `Duration.ZERO` disables background eviction even if `maxIdleTime` is configured.
+| `backgroundEvictionInterval` | Interval for background eviction enabling background eviction.
+Disabled by default.
 | `initialSize`             | Initial pool size.
 Defaults to `10`.
 | `maxSize`                 | Maximum pool size.
 Defaults to `10`.
 | `maxLifeTime`             | Maximum lifetime of the connection in the pool.
 Negative values indicate no timeout.
 Defaults to no timeout.
 | `maxIdleTime`             | Maximum idle time of the connection in the pool.
 Negative values indicate no timeout.
-Defaults to `30` minites.<br />This value is used as an interval for background eviction of idle connections.
-If different value is desired for background eviction, you can pass it during setting of `maxIdleTime`
+Defaults to `30` minutes.<br />This value is used as an interval for background eviction of idle connections unless configuring `backgroundEvictionInterval`.
 | `maxAcquireTime`          | Maximum time to acquire connection from pool.
 Negative values indicate no timeout.
 Defaults to no timeout.
 | `maxCreateConnectionTime` | Maximum time to create a new connection.
 Negative values indicate no timeout.
 Defaults to no timeout.
 | `poolName`                | Name of the Connection Pool.